Last update: Jan 21 2019

 I replaced the hot water heater core with electric resistance elements taken from two 1500W Holmes HCH4062B-UM heaters.
 The elements have two stages of heating and are wired in parallel.
-The low stage with both elements makes too much heat; about 1600W at 10A.
-I should have used only one element instead of two.
+The low stage with both elements makes plenty of heat; about 1600W at 10A.
+I could have used only one element instead of two.
 The second stage is disconnected.

 Removing the heater core took 5 hours with two people.
 The service manual neglects to mention a few items in the removal procedure.

 Fabricating the electric heater core took even longer than removing the hot water core.
 I made the frame from 26 gauge sheet metal using a simple sheet metal bender and pop rivets.
 If I were to do it again, I would instead use a high-temperature plastic such as McMaster Carr High-Temperature Chemical-Resistant CPVC which is rated to 200°F/93°C and Loctite Epoxy Plastic Bonder 1363118 which is rated to 180°F/82°C.

 The back side of the electric heater core.